Dada: Zürich

-There is some disagreement about where Dada originated.
-The movement is commonly accepted by most art historians and those who lived during this period to have identified with the Cabaret Voltaire (housed inside the Holländische Meierei bar in Zürich) co-founded by poet and cabaret singer Emmy Hennings and Hugo Ball.
-Some sources propose a Romanian origin, arguing that Dada was an offshoot of a vibrant artistic tradition that transposed to Switzerland when a group of Jewish modernist artists, including Tristan Tzara, Marcel Janco, and Arthur Segal settled in Zürich.
-Before World War I, similar art had already existed in Bucharest and other Eastern European cities; it is likely that Dada's catalyst was the arrival in Zürich of artists like Tzara and Janco.
+The origins of the Dada movement is commonly accepted by most art historians and those who lived during this period to have identified with the Cabaret Voltaire (housed inside the Holländische Meierei bar in Zürich) co-founded by poet and cabaret singer Emmy Hennings and Hugo Ball.

 The name Cabaret Voltaire was a reference to the French philosopher Voltaire, whose novel Candide mocked the religious and philosophical dogmas of the day.

-Opening night was attended by Ball, Tzara, Jean Arp, and Janco.
+Ball and Hennings invited artists "whatever their orientation" and contributions "of all kinds," setting the stage for a wildly diverse output.
+Opening night was attended by Ball, Hennings, Tzara, Jean Arp, and Janco.
 These artists along with others like Sophie Taeuber, Richard Huelsenbeck and Hans Richter started putting on performances at the Cabaret Voltaire and using art to express their disgust with the war and the interests that inspired it.

 Having left Germany and Romania during World War I, the artists arrived in politically neutral Switzerland.
 They used abstraction to fight against the social, political, and cultural ideas of that time.
-They used shock art, provocation, and "vaudevilleian excess" to subvert the conventions they believed had caused the Great War.
+They used shock art, provocation, and "vaudevillian excess" to subvert the conventions they believed had caused the Great War.
 The Dadaists believed those ideas to be a byproduct of bourgeois society that was so apathetic it would wage war against itself rather than challenge the status quo:

 Ball said that Janco's mask and costume designs, inspired by Romanian folk art, made "the horror of our time, the paralyzing background of events" visible.
-According to Ball, performances were accompanied by a "balalaika orchestra playing delightful folk-songs".
-Influenced by African music, arrhythmic drumming and jazz were common at Dada gatherings.
+According to Ball, performances were accompanied by a "balalaika orchestra playing delightful folk-songs."
+Often influenced by African music, arrhythmic drumming and jazz were common at Dada gatherings.

 After the cabaret closed down, Dada activities moved on to a new gallery, and Hugo Ball left for Bern.
 Tzara began a relentless campaign to spread Dada ideas.
 He bombarded French and Italian artists and writers with letters, and soon emerged as the Dada leader and master strategist.
 The Cabaret Voltaire re-opened, and is still in the same place at the Spiegelgasse 1 in the Niederdorf.

 Zürich Dada, with Tzara at the helm, published the art and literature review Dada beginning in July 1917, with five editions from Zürich and the final two from Paris.

 Other artists, such as André Breton and Philippe Soupault, created "literature groups to help extend the influence of Dada".

 After the fighting of the First World War had ended in the armistice of November 1918, most of the Zürich Dadaists returned to their home countries, and some began Dada activities in other cities.
 Others, such as the Swiss native Sophie Taeuber, would remain in Zürich into the 1920s.